SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/best_practices.md

 ### Properties of Secrets

 * Stored in encrypted form within the Spin infrastructure
-* When attached to a container, they are available in unencrypted form in a file mounted as /run/secrets/secretname
+* When attached to a container, they are available in unencrypted form in a file mounted as `/run/secrets/secretname`
 * Secrets are arbitrary files that can contain anything that is considered sensitive.
 Examples of secret files: certificates, config files that contains sensitive passwords, environment files with sensitive information.
-It is upto the application to read and interpret the secret file.
+It is up to the application to read and interpret the secret file.
 * Must be entered into the Rancher UI by an ISG administrator (during the pilot phase)

 If an application requires a specific path to the secret, a symbolic link can be made to the file stored in /run/secrets/.
 Even if only one component of a configuration file is sensitive, the entire contents of the configuration file can be pasted into a secret to protect the sensitive component.